Trader Joe's Recipes

 Directions

-• Parboil the chopped potatoes and carrots in salted water for about 12 minutes until just tender; drain.
+• Parboil the vegetables: Boil potatoes and carrots in salted water for 12 mins; drain.

-• Stir in the black beans and kale and cook until the kale has wilted.
+• Wilt the greens: Stir in black beans and kale; cook until tender.

 Notes